Jorge Ferraresi

-Jorge Horacio Ferraresi (born 26 August 1961) is an Argentine Justicialist Party politician and engineer who currently serves as intendente (mayor) of Avellaneda, a partido in the Greater Buenos Aires metropolitan area.
+Jorge Horacio Ferraresi (born 26 August 1961) is an Argentine Justicialist Party politician and engineer.
+He was intendente (mayor) of Avellaneda, a partido in the Greater Buenos Aires metropolitan area.
 He served uninterruptedly from 2009 to 2020, when he was appointed as Minister of Territorial Development and Habitat in the cabinet of President Alberto Fernández, and later resumed the position in 2022.

 Early life and education

 Jorge Horacio Ferraresi was born on 26 August 1961 in Buenos Aires, the son of Alfredo Ferraresi, a farmaceutical union leader and co-founder of the CGTA.
 He studied construction engineering at the National Technological University (UTN), graduating in 1988, and then went on to attain a labor engineering degree from the same university in 1990.

 Political career

 Ferraresi's career started as the security chief at Garrahan Hospital, in Buenos Aires, where he worked until 1991.
 From there he went on to serve as Secretary of Public Works and Services at the municipality of Avellaneda from 1991 to 2001 and again from 2003 to 2009; this latter term under intendente Baldomero Álvarez de Olivera.

 In 2007, he ran for the Avellaneda municipal council as the first candidate in the Front for Victory list, and was elected.
 Upon Álvarez de Olivera's resignation to assume a post in the provincial cabinet of Daniel Scioli, Ferraresi became interim mayor of Avellaneda in 2009.
 He was formally elected to the post in 2011, and was re-elected by wide margins in 2015 and 2019.
 His administration in the municipality was characterized by the prominence of public works, especially in the affordable housing sector.

 Since 2016 he has served as Vice president of Patria institute, a think tank founded by former president Cristina Fernández de Kirchner; Ferraresi is considered to be a close associate of Fernández de Kirchner.

 In 2020, following the resignation of María Eugenia Bielsa as Minister of Territorial Development and Habitat, Ferraresi was touted as a potential successor and eventually confirmed to the post on 11 November 2020.
 He was succeeded in the municipality by his chief of staff, Alejandro Chornobroff.

 In October 2022, Ferraresi announced he would step down as minister in order to return to his post as mayor of Avellaneda, as he had not resigned but rather taken a leave of absence.
 He was succeeded by Santiago Maggiotti on 1 November 2022, the same day Ferraresi resumed his office as mayor of Avellaneda.